Does your office voicemail include the message: “If this is an emergency, please hang up and call 911”?

 - Increased Outpatient Capacity/Community Alternatives.
 Two community services that have shown promise were crisis residential services and mobile crisis teams.
 Crisis residential settings could care for patients who do not need to be in a hospital setting, allowing the emergency department to see more acute medical patients.
 Mobile crisis, often referred to as diversion teams, provide crisis intervention and stabilization services to psychiatric patients in the community, preventing many patients from seeking care in the emergency department.

 - Innovative Psychiatry (Tele-Psychiatry & Psychiatrists as Hospitalists).
 Use of tele-medicine would allow psychiatrists to perform evaluations and screenings of psychiatric patients when they cannot be physically present in the ER.
 This would allow for early medication intervention and could alleviate inappropriate inpatient admission, leading to reduced boarding.
+Some companies are even introducing ways to conduct testing historically administered in an office setting.
+For example, clinicians registered with GeneSight can use GeneSight® at Home to send patients an easy-to-follow sample collection kit.

 There is clearly no shortage of ideas.
 What is the best way to implement them efficiently – and effectively?